criskgl/Arduinnova/README.md

 * Manual mode

-    * All the lights can be controlled and Xmas mode is accesible
+    * All the lights can be controlled
     * Only proximity sensor affects the behaviour of this mode not letting the high beam lights turn on
     * If high beam lights are on and some object is under our limit distance, high beam lights are immediately turned off